Electrocardiogram (ECG or EKG)

 Why it's done

 An electrocardiogram is a painless, noninvasive way to help diagnose many common heart problems in people of all ages.
-Your doctor may use an electrocardiogram to detect:
+Your doctor may use an electrocardiogram to determine or detect:

 - If blocked or narrowed arteries in your heart (coronary artery disease) are causing chest pain or a heart attack

-- How well certain ongoing heart disease treatments, such as a pacemaker, are working
+- How well certain heart disease treatments, such as a pacemaker, are working

-You may need a heart rhythm test if you experience any of the following signs and symptoms:
+You may need an ECG if you have any of the following signs and symptoms:

 - Heart palpitations